BES2016Workshop/guidebook/outline.md

 ### Document the content of your files

-In your code, write comments that describe what your scripts do, what is the format of the input for your functions, and what is the expected format of the output.
+In your code, write comments that describe what your scripts do, the format of the input for your functions, and the expected format of the output.
 For files that can't be commented easily, include README files in your directories that describe what is in each file, where the data is coming from, links to relevant papers or data repositories, the units of the measures included in the columns.

 ### Take advantage of literate programming

-When writing your report avoid to "hard code" any values in your manuscript and instead generate them directly.
+When writing your report avoid "hard coding" any values in your manuscript and instead generate them directly.
 For instance, instead of writing "we analyzed 19864 observations", write "we analyzed `r nrow(toad_survival)` observations".
 RMarkdown also supports parameters which can be useful to develop the report on a subset of the data so it can be assembled quickly, but you can easily switch to the full dataset by only changing the value of one variable.
 More generally, automate wherever possible.

 ### Write functions for everything